flammie/flammie.github.io/rules-statistics-neural.markdown

 solutions based on idea of one correct solution and a system giving the other correct solution will be marked as a failing system.

+## Predicting / auto-completing

+*Predicting next word from half a sentence is not a linguistic task.
+It's not even a logically coherent task with a reasonably correct solution.
+Doing well in that is about as interesting as predicting person's day from their star sign.*

+Auto-complete is one of the most successful tasks of large language models, which is not surprising to me at all, it is a task that linguists had not even thought about for the most, definitely not a thing that most had tried to implement before.
+It is an ideal example of the logic I talk about in this article, there is very little evidence in the linguistics or logic of a half finished sentence that would give reasonable one or even ten best solutions to the question of what word comes next, most of the time, but when looking at automatic completions, we can usually nod, yeah this makes the most sense.
+I am kind of interested in doing a more scientific analysis of this at some point if there isn't one already, but at the moment it is very much my gut feeling that prediction is quite ideal example of an NLP task that should be done with neurals and not with linguistic rules.

 ## Speech technology

 AFAIK even the best efforts at constructing rules for speech synthesis have lead